 Do I need a statement of purpose, recommendation letter or CV to apply?

 You need to include a statement of purpose with your application.
 CVs or recommendation letters are not required.
 Send the documents to the University Admissions Office in Östersund, Sweden.
-Supporting academic documents must have reached them by 3 February at the latest.

 Are there any tuition fees?